- 1st Wednesday back to school in September: General Meeting, followed by Little Aggie/Big Aggie.

 Q: How do I join?

 A: The best way to join is to come out to our first meeting of the year, which is almost always on the first Wednesday after the beginning of the school year at 5:00pm.
-If you can’t make it then, swing by our office in Ag/For 2-23 or attend one of our general meetings at 5:00 on the first Wednesday of every month.
+If you can not make it then, swing by our office in Ag/For 2-23 or attend one of our general meetings at 5:00 on the first Wednesday of every month.
 You can also always send us an email or a message with your interest in joining and we will get you signed up!

 Q: I am not in Agriculture, can I still join?